A couple of years back, there were 2 chaps dominating the world of Facebook ads.

 They require a completely unique approach each and every time.

-So you’re going to need multiple funnels and a very fragmented promotion machine to keep people coming in.
+So you’re going to need multiple funnels and a very disparate promotion machine to keep people coming in.

 And the only way I can think of making this a growth machine is to take the Udemy approach.

-Collate, curate, and create such a huge volume of offers that there’s always a next level for students to progress and buy in to.
+Collate, curate, and create such a huge volume of offers that there’s always a next level for students to progress to.

 Sam’s deep model on the other hand has a natural funnel built-in.